HPLC & Oil Composition (Measured within 6 months of harvest, stored at 0C)

 Typically to replace less interesting Alpha varieties where a softer bitterness and higher oil profile is desired.
-The Pacific Jade exemplifies market direction and the New Zealand breeding programme.
+The Pacific Jade exemplifies current market direction and what is being achieved in the New Zealand Hops breeding programme.